 Protect your list and focus on engagement.

-Here’s the problem we’re facing now: Most DTC brands are sending 1 or 2 email blasts per week, with no real understanding of how the people within that list are engaging with those emails.
+Here’s the problem we’re facing now: Most DTC marketing is sending 1 or 2 email blasts per week, with no real understanding of how the people within that list are engaging with those emails.

 If someone hasn’t engaged with your emails or your brand, and you’re *still* sending them 1-2 emails/week days, you’re actually just spamming them.